SungJJinKang/EveryCulling/README.md

 references : https://www.khronos.org/registry/OpenGL/extensions/ARB/ARB_occlusion_query.txt , https://www.khronos.org/registry/OpenGL/extensions/NV/NV_conditional_render.txt

-## Screen Space AABB Area Culling
+## Screen Space Bouding Sphere Area Culling

 This is really easy to understand.
-When Area Size of AABB projected to screen space is less than setting value, It will be culled.
+When Area Size of Bouding Sphere projected to screen space is less than setting value, It will be culled.
 I don't recommend using this feature, because The objects pops up and this is really distracting...
 I will add Object fade out feature.